Future Voices

 To celebrate Apples and Snakes’ 40th anniversary, we launched Future Voices – a project that seeks to nurture and grow emerging talent from across England.

-We have invited leading spoken word artists and filmmakers to run a jam-packed masterclass programme, available to 40 emerging poets online.
-The aim of the programme is for participants to produce a short poetic film (one minute long) to accompany a new poem about their ‘world’ – their life, local environment or city.
-At the end of the project, these films will be shared and celebrated at small live events and an online showcase.
+We invited leading spoken word artists and filmmakers to run an intensive masterclass programme for the 40 emerging poets online.
+The aim of the programme war for participants to produce a short poetic film (one minute long) to accompany a new poem about their ‘world’ – their life, local environment or city.

-Find out about all the artists taking part in Future Voices by clicking through to their regional cohorts:
+Find out about all the artists taking part in Future Voices by watch the videos from the project:

 London